Water is the Real Crisis, Not Oil - Akvo

 Water Crisis in the Middle East

 Iraq is particularly vulnerable to water shortages and droughts.
 The process of drainage and dam building have emptied all the marshes in southern Iraq reducing the marshland size by 90%.
 A Water Council has been formed to deal with Iraq’s water crisis and to fight against the issues of water shortages.
-Furthermore, Iraq has also complained that neighbouring countries do not provide water in a sufficient manner.
+Furthermore, Iraq has also complained that neighboring countries do not provide water in a sufficient manner.
 The hydroelectric dams in Turkey, Iran & Syria has taken up water from Iraq’s two rivers – Tigris and Euphrates.
 Due to which, the agricultural productions alongside these two rivers have taken a major hit.
 The war in Iraq and under-investment to the region have affected Iraq’s water system and irrigation networks.
 As a desert country, Iraq is already painfully affected by drought.
 Attack by the U.S. military on Iraqi water treatment plants and other key infrastructures is another reason for Iraq’s water crisis.

 Jordan & Yemen both are facing severe water scarcity.
 Jordan’s average freshwater withdrawal is less than 10% of Portugal’s average, despite being the same size.
 Due to shortage of groundwater, cost of water in Jordan has increased by 30% in last 10 years.